-NOTE: For your convenience, an override mode allows starting the engine with the transmission lever in any position.
+NOTE: For your convenience, an override mode allows the engine to be started with the transmission lever in any position.
 Press and hold the brake lever or the brake pedal while pressing the start button.

 To start the engine, place the engine stop switch to RUN, insert the key in the ignition switch and turn to ON, then press the start button.